Gudit

-Gudit (ጉዲት) is the Classical Ethiopic name for a personage also known as Yodit in Tigrinya, and Amharic, but also Isato in Amharic, Akkoo Manooyee in Afaan Oromoo, and Ga'wa in Ţilţal.
-The personage behind these various alternative names is portrayed as a powerful female ruler, probably identical to Māsobā Wārq, the daughter of the last Aksumite king, Dil Na'ad, mentioned in an early Arabic source.
-She is said to have been responsible for laying waste the Kingdom of Aksum and its countryside, and the destruction of its churches and monuments.
+Gudit (ጉዲት) is the Classical Ethiopic name for a personage also known as Yodit in Tigrinya, and Amharic, but also Isato in Amharic, and Ga'wa in Ţilţal.
+Her story is found in folklore across the Horn of Africa —such as in the stories of Queen Arawelo in Somali folklore and Queen Furra in Sidama folklore.
+The person behind these various alternative names is portrayed as a powerful female ruler, probably identical to Māsobā Wārq, the daughter of the last Aksumite king, Dil Na'ad, mentioned in an early Arabic source.
+She is said to have been responsible for laying waste the Kingdom of Aksum and its countryside, and the destruction of its churches and monuments in the 10th century AD.
 If she is the same as the Tirda' Gābāz in other Ethiopian sources, she is also said to have attempted to exterminate the members of the ruling dynasty.
 The deeds attributed to her are recorded in oral tradition and in a variety of historical narratives.

 Name

-The name "Gudit" in the Ge'ez narrative associates her positively with the Biblical Judith.
+The name "Gudit" in the Geʽez narrative associates her positively with the Biblical Judith.
 It has been conjectured that the form Gudit is connected etymologically with the Amharic word gud which connotes a range of meanings from "freak" and "monster" to "strange" and "wonderful".
 According to Caroline Levi, her alternative name "Isato", aside from meaning "fire", bears a similar set of meanings.
 The Ţilţal name for her, Ga'wa indicates she came to be associated with a 16th century Muslim queen of that name, something which suggests that the traditions concerning Gudit took centuries to achieve their final form.
 In one of the Ethiopian kinglists, mention is made of a certain Tirda' Gābāz as the last queen of Aksum.
 The tales told of her exploits are almost identical with those associated with Māsobā Wārq.

 History and stories

+There are two versions of the tradition about Gudit.